 As part of the enterprise innovation and entrepreneurship track, MBA candidates complete five advanced electives.
 Course options include innovative business models, agile project management, and entrepreneurial marketing and selling.
 CLU sets itself apart from most MBA in entrepreneurship online programs by offering six diverse capstone options.
 As their culminating assessment, students can complete an internship, a business plan, executive roundtable, applied project, international trip, or business consulting experience.

 CLU operates fall, spring, summer, and winter entry dates.
 The university offers assured admission to applicants who possess undergraduate business degrees earned with a minimum 3.0 GPA.
 Prospective students submit official transcripts, two recommendation letters, a personal statement, and GMAT scores.
 They also undergo interviews with admission counselors.
 On top of a low tuition rate, the university supports distance learners with ample scholarship and grant opportunities.

-California Lutheran University is regionally accredited by the Western Association of Schools and Colleges (WASC).
+California Lutheran University is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 17. William Woods University

 Based in Fulton, Missouri, William Woods University was established in 1870 as a school for female orphans.
 Today, the institution provides co–educational academics to 4,000 students.
 WWU delivers distance education through Moodle, with options such as the online master of business administration in entrepreneurial leadership.
 Through a career–focused curriculum, students gain the business concepts and hands–on training to succeed in a dynamic and demanding global business environment.